-Usability reviews are also key to starting a successful relationship with your business stakeholders.
+Usability reviews are also key to starting a successful relationship with our business stakeholders.
 Why?
-Because it's when you start critiquing someone else' work for the first time.
+Because it's when we start critiquing someone else' work for the first time.
 Depending on the culture you're walking in to, your evaluation may be completely welcomed or met with a great deal of resistance and you don't typically know which one it is until you're right in the thick of it.
 How a review is conducted, presented, discussed, and shared is going to be key to a successful relationship.

-Know that a usability review will ultimately help you forge the right relationships with marketing, IT, and other key members of your cross-functional team.
+Know that a usability review will ultimately help you forge the right relationships with marketing, IT, and other key stakeholders of your cross-functional team.
 Understand it to be a key part of the work process and an introduction to who you are that signals to others how the rest of the project will go.

 In this 3 part article I will provide tips on how to conduct, present, and deliver a usability review.

-When conducting a review, it's important to start with the right mindset.
+When conducting an assessment, it's important to start with the right mindset.
 It's really fun to dive in and start deconstructing experiences but remember this is other people's work and ultimately you do not know who is in the room when this is presented or shared, so be careful to critique but not criticize and always have strong rationale for your critiques.
 "I think this is the ugliest thing i've ever seen, who the heck thought this was a good idea?!" will just not fly.
 Be considerate in how you conduct and document your findings.
-I like to start with the assumption (and granted it is an assumption) that everyone who worked on an experience before, meant well.
+I like to start with the assumption (and granted it is an assumption) that everyone who worked on an experience before me, meant well.
 We've all been there where we start with an amazing experience and then along the way reviews, constraints, timing, life happens and the experience ends up not being what we expected it to be.
-Take that into account and it will not only help you stay unbiased, it will underscore to your business stakeholder that you are a professional, who is not there to trample on other people's work but to partner with them to make it better.
+Take that into account and it will not only help you stay unbias, it will underscore to your business stakeholders that you are a professional, who is not there to trample on other people's work but to partner with them to make it better.